Dual education system: Apprenticeship section

-French companies must provide a tutor or other person responsible for the students, or a human resources officer to deal with them.
+French companies must provide a tutor or other person responsible for the students, or a human resources officer to supervise them.
 Their duties may involve daily tutoring and/or targeted training.
 French apprentices on the dual education course are paid a certain percentage of the minimum wage for the job they are learning.

 School section

 The other part of the dual education course involves lessons at a vocational school (German: Berufsschule).
 The responsibility for this part of the course lies with the school authorities in every German state or Swiss canton.
 Both general lessons (for example German, politics, economics, religion or even sport) and trade-specific theory are taught.

 Lessons may be taught part-time (one or two days a week) or in blocks of several weeks.
 The latter is preferred for trades learned by only a small number of students, where students may have to travel long distances to get to the nearest vocational school which teaches their subject.